 Collision Damage Waiver Alternatives

-You may have two alternatives to purchasing a damage waiver.
-Your credit card or existing auto insurance policy will likely cover rental car mishaps at no additional cost.
+You may have three alternatives to purchasing a damage waiver.
+Your credit card benefits, your existing auto insurance policy, or any travel insurance will likely cover rental car mishaps.

 Credit Card Benefits

-Perhaps the best option is to leverage the benefits that are provided to you through your credit card.
-All four major credit card networks—Mastercard, VISA, Discover, and American Express—provide some form of coverage.
-Check WalletHub’s analysis to identify the best credit cards offering rental car insurance coverage.
+Perhaps the best option is to leverage the benefits that may be provided to you through your credit card.
+Three major credit card networks—Mastercard, Visa, and American Express—provide coverage with some of their credit cards.
+Check out WalletHub’s analysis to identify the best credit cards offering rental car insurance coverage.

-Credit card benefits will not cover you in all situations, however.
-If you rent a car for a long period of time (over 15 days in the U.S. and 31 days internationally), rent certain vehicles (trucks or vans), or engage in reckless behavior behind the wheel, damages may not be covered by your credit card.
-One last important consideration is for your credit card’s limit.
-The rental company may charge the cost of the damage to your card while they seek reimbursement from your credit card company.
+- Credit card benefits will not cover you in all situations.
+If you rent a car for a long period of time (over 15 days in the U.S. or 31 days internationally), rent certain vehicles (trucks or vans), or engage in reckless behavior behind the wheel, damages may not be covered by your credit card.

 Personal Auto Insurance

-Another alternative to a damage waiver is using your existing auto insurance, since coverage is likely to be included in your policy.
+Another alternative to a damage waiver is using your existing auto insurance if you have full coverage, since rental car damage is likely to be covered by your personal collision and comprehensive insurance.
 Insurance will typically cover car rentals in the U.S. and Canada, but not rentals in other countries.

 We know there are a lot of things to consider, and deciding whether a damage waiver is the right choice for you can be confusing.
 In the section below, WalletHub will help you decide whether a collision damage waiver is worth it for you.